allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 to its work.
 Otherwise, data is not propagated from Generator to Kafka, resulting in lack of data to be consumed by Connector.
-Even if we pass some incorrect data to a partner and it will be too late to retreat, we have a special mechanism that refreshes any offer that was updated more than 28 days ago.
+Even if we pass some incorrect data to a partner and it will be too late to retreat, we have a special mechanism refreshing any offer that was updated more than 28 days ago.
 So if an offer wasn’t updated for such a long time, it doesn’t matter if it is damaged or not – it will be refreshed eventually.